 In 2009 before the season began, Rodriguez admitted to using performance-enhancing drugs in his career in the early 2000's, while playing for the Texas Rangers.
 This shook up the baseball world as people started to question the titles he has earned.
 In 2013, more allegations were rising about him using performance-enhancing drugs after he was released on the disabled list from a hip surgery.
 MLB's Commissioner, Bud Selig, found Rodriguez guilty of using so he was suspended for 211 games without pay.
 After appeals made by Rodriguez, his sentence ended up being only 162 game suspension.

-What is A-Rod currently doing now?
+What is A-Rod doing currently?

 A-Rod still continues to dominate the sports scene, not on the field, but at the commentator's table.
 He has signed contracts with two major sports broadcasters, ESPN and FOX Sports.
 He was nominated and received his first Sports Emmy for his broadcasting skills on FOX Sports.
 A-Rod has also leaped into his entrepreneurial side, focusing on A-Rod Corporation, and lending his advice as a guest shark on the 9th season of Shark Tank.